-In 2016 I celebrated the 15th anniversary of my solo debut CD "Tibia ex tempore - Medieval Sketches " which had changed so much in my artistic life since its release.
-I created a completely new live version of the original "one line, one track" - concept which had combined improvised and newly composed phrases with original medieval tunes neatlessly.
+In 2016 I celebrated the 15th anniversary of my solo debut CD "Tibia ex tempore - Medieval Sketches " with the concept "one line, one track" which combined improvised and newly composed phrases neatlessly with original medieval tunes .
 And so I was very lucky and thankful that I got the chance to write a little reflection about that special concept for the Journals at Texas Tech University in Lubbock, hosted by Angela Mariani.

 The text "Stante Pede" is intended to serve as an inspiration guide for musicians and music lovers, dealing with early medieval instrumental music.

 Much of the development of instrumental repertoires from early to late Middle Ages is hidden due to the lack of notated sources.
 This has to do with the fact that most instrumental music was played and sung ex tempore and usually it was not written down.
 But not all is lost in the faded out echoes of improvisation and oral transmission.
 There are recognizable steps from the early medieval sequela to the late medieval Istampita.

 Even when the ultimate aim for an instrumentalist dealing with medieval music should be a convincing personalized extempore playing style, some part of the study and some important step on this creative path is the research for historical details.
 It is essential to get a profound picture especially of the earlier repertoire, preceeding the first written down estampies.
 But it is also essential to be openminded for creative experiments in that genre where many aspects depend on the musicians improvisatory input, back then in the Middle Ages and depend still today.